jyotigupta17998/ipl-data-analysis-sql/README.md

 ## 📊 Key Insights

 - **Chasing provides a structural advantage**, but its effectiveness varies significantly by venue
-- **Consistency matters more than peak performance** — players with stable contributions outperform high-variance scorers
+- **Consistency outperforms peak performance in tournament formats** — players with stable contributions outperform high-variance scorers
+- **Top run scorers are not always the most impactful players in winning matches**
 - **High total runs ≠ high match impact** — contribution in winning matches is more important
 - **Toss strategy is context-dependent** — venue conditions influence whether batting or chasing is optimal
 - **A few teams dominate long-term performance**, indicating the importance of squad stability and management
 ---

 ## 📈 Advanced Analysis Highlights